DennisRippinger/fakegen/README.md

 [![Maven metadata URL](https://img.shields.io/maven-metadata/v/http/central.maven.org/maven2/de/drippinger/fakegen/fakegen-core/maven-metadata.xml.svg)](https://search.maven.org/search?q=g:de.drippinger.fakegen%20AND%20a:fakegen-core)

-Fakegen is a library to create testdata on demand.
+Fakegen is a library to create test data on demand.
-Unlike other libraries it can fill an entire object graph of your model class with random data.
+Unlike other libraries, it can fill an entire object graph of your model class with random data.
 So you can focus on the relevant test data.

 ## Motivation

 In projects with a complex business logic tests often require that our parameter objects, like entities or DTOs, are filled with non-null data.
-But for the test itself only a fraction of the parameters are relevant.
+However, for the test itself only a fraction of the parameters is relevant.
-They may change from test to test, but an often seen pattern is that test initialisation is copied over and over, altering only the relevant data, or hidden into class-wise util methods.
+They may change from test to test, but an often seen pattern is that test initialization is copied over and over, altering only the relevant data, or hidden into class-wise until methods.
-After a while it is difficult to identify the relevant from the non relevant test data.
+After a while, it is difficult to identify the relevant from the non-relevant test data.
-Fakegen is a test library that allows to automatically fill our objects with random test data, so that we can focus on the relevant data.
+Fakegen is a test library that allows to automatically filling our objects with random test data, so that we can focus on the relevant data.

 ### Relation to property based testing
 Filling the test data with a random set of data is a topic related to property based testing, see for instance [QuickTheories](https://github.com/ncredinburgh/QuickTheories) or [jqwik](https://jqwik.net/).
-Property based testing algorithms tries to identify a set of properties which fail the test, e.g. trying the usual problematic cases like for Integer: min/max/zero.
+Property based testing algorithms tries to identify a set of properties, which fail the test, e.g. trying the usual problematic cases like for Integer: min/max/zero.
 Fakegen does not tries to identify such value pairs actively.
 Its main purpose is to simplify the given part of the test generation.
 The filled values should satisfy a minimal requirement such that the developer can focus on the variable parts for the test.
 Due to the random nature of Fakegen it could identify a problematic set of data, just like property based testing.
-In such cases it offers possibilities to make the test reproducible.
+In such cases, it offers possibilities to make the test reproducible.
 See [Testing Support](#testing-support) for more input.

 ## Dependency